-Today’s eCommerce landscape is so pervasive that a customer can simply click-to-buy any sort of product.
+Today’s eCommerce landscape is so pervasive that a customer can simply click-to-buy any sort of product including buying a car online.
 From shoes to tools to computers to food, any item you desire is just one click away.

 In my click-to-buy case, I purchased a car.
-The experience of purchasing a car via mobile phone has created a cognitive dissonance.
+The experience of buying a car online via mobile phone has created a cognitive dissonance.
 The car buying process - arguably the most traditional, ‘American,’ shopping experience - is forever disrupted.

 In today’s eCommerce-dominated world, there’s no longer a need for face-to-face negotiations.
 Customers can save money, a lot of time, and even stress when they bypass in the in-person buying experience.